Alina Kabaeva: 2008 Beijing Olympics

 The plans for Kabaeva's participation in the 2008 Olympics were repeatedly announced, but this did not happen.

 Doping scandal

-In 2001, the leaders of the world rhythmic gymnastics Russian women Alina Kabaeva and Irina Chashchina were convicted of using furosemide, as a result of which both were disqualified for two years.
+In 2001, Kabaeva and Irina Chashchina were convicted of using furosemide, as a result of which both were disqualified for two years.
 The athletes were stripped of all the awards of the 2001 Goodwill Games and World Cup.
 From August 2001 to August 2002, these gymnasts were not allowed to take part in any competitions.
 The second year of disqualification was given conditionally; that is, they were allowed to compete in official tournaments, but the strictest control was established over them.

 Contributions to rhythmic gymnastics

 Kabaeva revolutionized rhythmic gymnastics as one of the few gymnasts to have performed new skills and elements, including the back split pivot with hand help (also known as "The Kabaeva"), the ring position with a slow full turn, and the backscale pivot that she first performed.